marbl/MetagenomeScope/FEATURES_TODO.md

 * Show multiple assembly files for the same data at once?
     * See [this Cytoscape.js demo](http://js.cytoscape.org/demos/310dca83ba6970812dd0/) for an example.

-* Account for edge multiplicity in the graph (via altering edge with in Cytoscape.js, and I think there's probably a way to do something similar in GraphViz -- we'd want to do this in both environments, so the GraphViz layout can support more separation for thicker edges) by displaying edges with greater multiplicity values as thicker, as done in Figure 3 in the Assembly Algorithms paper by Miller, Koren et al.
-    * Just need to implement in renderEdgeObject().

 * Write parsers for the other 2 types of assembly files Todd wanted me to support (GFA and FASTG), and also maybe for the Trinity FASTA file (but honestly I have no idea how to read those).